-Baralacha La is a high mountain pass in the Zanskar range Ladakh region.
-It is located along the Leh Manali highway on connecting the Leh district in Ladakh and Lahaul district in Himachal Pradesh.
-Baralacha La means “pass where many roads meet”.
-The pass is 8 km long and is also called the “Pass with Crossroads on Summit” since roads from Zanskar, Ladakh, Spiti, and Lahaul meet at this pass.
+Baralacha La is a high mountain pass in the Zanskar range of the Ladakh region.
+It is located along the Leh-Manali Highway, connecting the Leh district in Ladakh with the Lahaul district in Himachal Pradesh.

-Places to visit near Baralacha La
+Places to Visit Near Baralacha La

 Suraj Tal

 It is located just below Baralacha La, Suraj Tal is India’s third-highest lake and the source of the Bhaga River.
 Its crystal-clear blue waters reflect the surrounding snow-capped peaks, making it a breathtaking spot for photography and nature lovers.
-It is known as the “lake of the Sun God”, the lake is known for its crystal clear waters.
-Suraj Tal is the source of the Bhaga river, which is a major tributary of the Chenab.

 Deepak Tal